Joliboye History, Family Crest & Coats of Arms

 - Origins Available:

 The Joliboye family has descended through the lines of the ancient Normans that came to England following their Conquest of England in 1066.
 The Joliboye name reveals that an early member was a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.
-A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.

 Early Origins of the Joliboye family